ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Keyword
 fast
 ### Note
 This commit does not change any performance-related features.
+New method added for retrieving input fram yaw. _hold_yaw is being used if finite, otherwise constant _yaw.

 ## Commit #548
 ### Hash